Zeppelin LZ 85: Forced landing in France

 LZ 85 escaped Britain and flew over the English Channel towards Belgium and France.
 However, due to its long duration at an extreme height and the numerous mechanical problems, including fuel leaks, the ship was left to the mercy of the weather as the fuel ran out.
 The ship drifted over Amiens and Compiègne, heading toward neutral Switzerland.
 When passing by Lyon, at a height of 500 m, a fighter took off from Meyzieu east of the city, following the airship to the south of Saint-Marcellin, but had to give up the chase and return to Meyzieu due to lack of fuel.

-At 10.50am, commander Kölle decided to make an emergency landing on a reclaimed island near Laragne Buech, north of Sisteron in the region of Provence-Alpes-Côte d'Azur in south-eastern France as he knew he couldn't keep his ship in the air much longer.
+At 10.50am, commander Kölle decided to make an emergency landing on a reclaimed island near Laragne Buech, north of Sisteron in the region of Provence-Alpes-Côte d'Azur in south-eastern France as he knew he could not keep his ship in the air much longer.
 The commander steered his ship into the dry bed of a river, but the zeppelin bounced up again, losing one of her propellers on impact.
 The commander ordered the crew to jump from the ship before it crashed on the hillside next to the river, but not all the crew had abandoned LZ 85 before she crashed into the hillside.
 The ship came to rest on the hill almost undamaged and the commander and remaining crew abandoned LZ 85 and set the ship ablaze with a signal pistol before anyone could stop him, despite the efforts of Madame Dupont, a local farmer's wife.
 After burning the aircraft, the crew of 17 men along with the first officer and Kölle were taken into custody as prisoners of war.